BoevaLab/CanSig/README.md

 _Currently the installation instructions are in the contribution guide and are targeted to the developers.
 We hope it changes soon, when we release the first version of the package._

+More information can be found in the [Getting started](https://boevalab.github.io/CanSig/index.html#getting-started) section of our documentation.

 ## Code contributors
 _To open-source the code, Git history was truncated.
 Hence, GitHub's statistics do not faithfully summarize the contributions.
 All persons listed below made major contributions to the code._